oracle-livelabs/university/applied-database-systems-23ai/json-23ai/json-23ai.md

-# Developing database applications  - Other languages Python, Node.js and unstructured data (JSON)
+# Developing Database Applications with Unstructured Data (JSON)

 In this workshop, you will experience Oracle's JSON capabilities using both relational and document-store APIs.
 You will be learn all variants of how to leverage JSON in the Oracle database, starting from the native JSON datatype over JSON Collections and JSON Duality Views - the latest groundbreaking JSON-related functionality, to the Oracle Database API for MongoDB that provides full MongoDB compatibility in a plug-and-play fashion